davepinch/pinchy.cc/content/topics/people/g/george-w-bush/george-w-bush.md

 ---
 title: "George W. Bush"
+⬅️: Bill Clinton
-next president: Barak Obama
+➡️: Barak Obama
-not to be confused with: George H. W. Bush previous president: Bill Clinton
+not to be confused with: George H. W. Bush
 type: person
 tags:
   - president of the United States